Nardoz/Eurynome/README.md

 # Play!
 Twitter Connector

-PlayFramework sample that connects to an Application on Twitter and allows to tweet on behalf of the user, similar what you can do with TweetDeck
+PlayFramework sample that connects to an Application on Twitter and allows to tweet on behalf of the user, similar to what you can do with TweetDeck

 ## Prerequisites